zim2510/Web-dev-learn/README.md

 # Daily update

-Day 3 - Going on.
-Will update at the end of the day.
+Day 4 - Started.
+Planning to finish assignment 1 and 2 by the end of the day.

+Day 3 - Learned CSS and HTML tables.
+Couldn't finish as planned due to power outage.

 Day 2 - Learned more about forms and CSS.
 Started to work on Assignment 1 and updating it as I learn more.